 - thickness of the material (see Options below)

-- whether a tear off of previous roof material is needed
+- whether a tear off the previous roof material is needed

 - insulation material

 - slope or pitch of the roof

-- anything else about the roof’s features, like amount of drain pipes, items that penetrate the roof and need flashing or extra attention
+- anything else about the roof’s features, like the number of drainpipes, items that penetrate the roof and need flashing or extra attention

 PVC material is purchased in rolls that are anywhere from 6 to 12 feet wide.
 Usually when people first consider PVC roofing, they think pipe, but those are not the rolls, nor the exact type of material used for roofing.

 Between each sheet on the roof are seams, but like TPO, the seams are rectified via air or heat welding.
 And like TPO, this creates a monolithic roof, that makes it a waterproof barrier on the upper most layer of the home.
 See this YouTube video as an example of how heat welding works.

 The welding gun or a self-rolling guided robot (for larger jobs) is one piece of special equipment that a typical roofing contractor may find unnecessary to purchase if only doing a couple such jobs a year.
 So, they may forgo this process and overlap seams with glue as the way to obtain a tight seal, which leads to less than 20 years of solid performance.

 The white and slick surface of PVC makes it fit in with a true cool roof that will reflect a high amount of UV rays, and lead to much cooler roof surface temperatures, and hence significantly less heat transferred indoors on hot summer days.

 Overall, PVC membranes will have a thickness between 45 and 80 millimeters.
 50 tends to be the norm for residential purpose, but is really a builder preference, or can be made higher by homeowner request and willing to pay for added thickness.